Most employers in Alberta are required by law to have workers’

 you may be required to provide workers’ compensation insurance

-include them when reporting your workers’ insurable earnings
+them when reporting your workers’ insurable earnings to the

 Workers